 What’s so special about your wisdom teeth’s roots?
 And why are they such a nuisance?
 A few reasons:

-- Wisdom teeth have varying numbers of roots, and the roots are curved, or sometimes even sharply bent.
+- Wisdom teeth roots are creepy.
+First, they have varying numbers of roots.
+As well, the roots are curved, or sometimes even sharply bent.
+Because your oral surgeon is not a psychic, they can’t predict how or how many roots will form on your wisdom teeth.
 It’s much easier to remove a wisdom tooth when the root isn’t fully grown or settled in the jaw.

 - Wisdom tooth roots continue to grow over a long period of time, and as you age, the bone around them becomes denser, which is part of why getting your wisdom teeth removed later in life is more difficult with a longer recovery.

 - The longer the roots of your wisdom teeth are allowed to grow, the closer they get to the sensory nerves, making extraction more difficult and recovery more uncomfortable.
 Occasionally, the doctor removing your wisdom teeth will only remove the crown, leaving the roots locked in the jaw.
 This is a way to minimize nerve damage and the invasiveness of the extraction process.